marionwalton/media-and-society/index.md

 </div>

 <div popover id="open">
-  <h2>What is "open access"?</h2>
+## What is "open access"?
   <hr>
+The pocket textbook is an open access textbook.
-  <p> We intend that anyone should be able to read, download, copy, distribute, print, search for and search within the pocket textbook.
-The pocket textbook is 'open access' because it has been made available with a [Creative Commons (Attribution - Share Alike)] license. </p>
+Anyone should be able to read, download, copy, distribute, print, search for and search within it.
-      <p>In other words, there are no financial, legal or technical barriers to accessing the textbook, as long as the authors are acknolwedged and any derivative works are also shared under a similar license.
-For that reason, it has been made available to be used within the constraints of a ** CC Attribution-ShareAlike 4.0 (BY-SA)** license.</p>
-  <p>We suggest you use the website version when you want to view videos or animations or listen to audio.</p>
+- There are no financial, legal or technical barriers to accessing the textbook.
+- The authors should be acknowledged.
+- Any derivative works are also shared under a similar license.
+This is known as a ** Creative Commons Attribution-ShareAlike 4.0 (BY-SA)** license.
 <button popovertarget="open" popovertargetaction="hide">Close</button>
 </div>

 <details markdown="block">